Inder92/mule-automation-demo/README.md

-# mule-automation-demo - This is demo
+# mule-automation-demo - This is demo for CI/CD